Find your perfect value college

 In the two years since the first Value College Big Data ranking – one of the first of its kind – Big Data in higher education has blown up, as the Bureau of Labor Statistics shows.
 There are now nearly twice as many Big Data-focused online degrees being offered as there were just five years ago!
 That’s why Value Colleges is here.
 Value Colleges considers only regionally accredited, reputable colleges and universities with a proven track record of job market value and effective skills training.
 We rank online master’s in data science degree programs by three metrics:

 - Mid-Career Salary Potential (Payscale)

 - U.S. News & World Report ranking

 - Full Program tuition (as reported by the institution)

 Be aware that all of the following programs offer fully online coursework, but some may require campus visits for things like orientations, workshops, or thesis defense/presentation.
 Some online programs, particularly from public universities, are only available in the institution’s home state, or have limited national availability; examine programs closely before committing.

 Are you more interested in attending an on-campus data graduate program?
-Check out our residential Top 50 Best Value Big Data Programs for 2020.
+Check out our residential Best Value Big Data Programs.